mahmoudarafat/mody-smsprovider/README.md

 # How to use SMSProvider:

 return new provider setup view:
-    Note: You can use it to return view in new url
+    Note: You can use it to return view in new url or use this given one.

 ```php
 	SMSProvider::configProvider();